Brunch & Batter

 For the Filling

-• 1 cup thinly sliced leeks white and green parts
+• 1 cup thinly sliced leeks (from about 1 medium leek) white and light green parts only

 • 1 tablespoon unsalted butter